Frequently Asked Questions:

 Q: I would like to take a term off and return next term.
 What do I do?

-You are allowed to “take off” two consecutive terms before you will be required to reapply to your program.
+You are allowed to “step out” two consecutive terms before you will be required to reapply to your graduate program.
 You are not required to do anything if you would like to take a term off, but it is helpful if you notify your advisor of your plans.
+Contact the graduate advisor when you are ready to re-enroll in order to have your academic record reactivated (eligibility requirements apply).

 Q: Where can I get directions to the other campus?
 What is the PEC?

-PEC stands for the Professional Education Center.
-The PEC offers a north location for quite a few of the SMB graduate courses.
+PEC pr PECC stands for the Professional Education Center.
+The PEC offers a north location for quite a few of the MSB graduate courses.
 Please see the course schedule for course locations.
-Natalia is typically available once a week at this location.
-Please email Natalia to set up an appointment.
+The MSB Graduate Advisor is typically available once a week at this location.
 Directions to PEC.

 Q: Can I transfer credits from another university?